 Cl2 gas is released in the reaction.Cl2is a toxic gas.

-Add K2Cr2O, concentrated H2SO4 to solid chloride.
+Add K2Cr2O7, concentrated H2SO4 to solid chloride.
 Then heat the mixture.
 A red colour vapour CrO2Cl2 is formed.

 Add NaOH.
 CrO2Cl2 and OH- react to give yellow solution CrO42-.
 Then add CH3COOH and Pb(CH3COO)2.
 A yellow colour PbCrO4 precipitated is formed.
 PbCrO4(s) solve in dilute HNO3.

 It will give brown colour Br2 gas.
-H2 gas also forms.
+H2 gas also is given.

 NaCl(s) gives HBr with concentrated H3PO4.

-When hot concentrated HNO3 acid is addes to solid bromide Br2 vapours are formed.
+When hot concentrated H3PO4 acid is added to solid NaCl, HBr vapour is formed.

 It will give purple colour I2 gas.

 HI is formed.
 H3PO4 is not a oxidizing acid.